daisy/ace/website/content/getting-started/installation.md

 Please refer to the [troubleshooting section]({{<relref "help/troubleshooting.md">}}) if you face any issues during the installation.
 As always, [we welcome any feedback or suggestion]({{<relref "help/troubleshooting.md">}}) to improve our tool or its documentation!
 {{% /note %}}

+Note that the 'beta' version is published with the ["next" NPM tag](https://www.npmjs.com/package/@daisy/ace/v/next), so can be installed with `npm install @daisy/ace@next -g`.